-Based in South Devon, Yealm Community Energy (YCE) is a non-profit social enterprise, run by local people, doing things differently.
-We provide locally-generated clean electricity, with all profits reinvested in community projects, for the residents of the parishes bordering the Yealm estuary – Newton Ferrers and Noss Mayo, Holbeton, Yealmpton, Brixton and Wembury.
+Based in South Devon, YCE is a non-profit social enterprise, run by local people, doing things differently.
+We are offering the opportunity to invest in locally-generated clean electricity with profits going into a community fund to support environmental and social projects in the parishes bordering the Yealm estuary: Newton Ferrers and Noss Mayo, Holbeton, Yealmpton, Brixton and Wembury.

 Households in the Yealm area pay around £7 million per year to outside energy suppliers, representing about 5% of earned income.
 This money leaves the local economy and benefits large commercial companies.
 Taking ownership of local clean energy generation will retain the profits within the community and promote our long term sustainability.

 The Clean Energy REvolution.

 We take ownership of well designed and managed solar farms in the area on behalf of the community and use the profits for local environmental and social projects.
 We will be offering the opportunity to invest, with priority for local people living in the Yealm area, Devon and the SouthWest.